fractalysid/SkyMoG/SkyMoG.md

 ## Mods

 Time to start downloading and installing the mods.
+You'll be doing this through MO with just a few exceptions.

 #### Unoffical Patches
 1. [USLEEP](http://www.nexusmods.com/skyrim/mods/71214/?)

 #### Textures
 Let's start with the textures.
-You won't need to adjust their order, so it's probably best to install them before anything else (unofficial patches apart).
+You won't need to adjust their order, so it's probably best to install them before anything else.
 A lot of them will come in different resolutions, it's up to you (depending on your hardware) to decide what version to download.
 With 2GB of VRAM it'd be better to stand with 1K or at most 2K.

+1.